CaffeinatedOpe/infrastructure-as-code/README.md

 - figure out local dns/split tunneling, so not everything gets published to the internet, but i still have access
 - tailscale. just tailscale. i've got headscale running on my nas (also runs everything else of mine, but not documented), and have access to it through my nas's exit node, but I i should find a better way to integrate it with the cluster.
 - logging, i've heard grafana is cool, but haven't set it up yet
-- blog hosting... this should probably be at the top of the list, but yknow.
-I need to set up not only hosting for the blog, but also set up a ci/cd pipeline to automatically update it whenever i push a new version.
+- ~~blog hosting... this should probably be at the top of the list, but yknow.
+I need to set up not only hosting for the blog, but also set up a ci/cd pipeline to automatically update it whenever i push a new version.~~ Done!
 - github alternative? there's the issue of, well, issues when it comes to git hosting. either I open up accounts to anyone, or nobody can create issues or pull requests. i'll look into it eventually, probably while I've got more important things to be working on.